robert-solomon12/R.Pi-Quad_X/README.md

   - Find the process ID number for `hostapd`
   - `sudo kill <process ID>` will kill hostapd and hopefully resolve the issue
 - If there are any problems with `isc-dhcp-server`, try running `sudo journalctl -u isc-dhcp-server.service` to look for errors
-- If you need to recompile at any time, just run `make` at the top level of this repository
+- If you need to recompile at any time, just run `make` at the top level of this repository.

 <br> Should you have any problems, don't hesitate to contact me on my email at:</br> [20079462@mail.wit.ie](mailto:20079462@mail.wit.ie)
 <br>or if you find a bug </br>[open up an issue here](https://github.com/EazyRob97/PiQuadcopter-master/issues)